MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure-identity.md

     > [!NOTE]
     > To enhance workflow security in public repositories, use [environment secrets](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#environment-secrets) instead of repository secrets.
 If the environment requires approval, a job cannot access environment secrets until one of the required reviewers approves it.

 1. Create secrets for `AZURE_TENANT_ID`, and `AZURE_SUBSCRIPTION_ID`.
-Copy these values from your User-Assigned Managed Identity for your GitHub secrets:
+Copy these values from your user-assigned managed identity for your GitHub secrets:

     |GitHub secret  |System-assigned managed identity  |
     |---------|---------|